Hemlock Grove

-Hemlock Grove is a 2012 Horror-thriller debut novel by American author Brian McGreevy.
+Hemlock Grove is a 2012 horror-thriller debut novel by American author Brian McGreevy.
 The book was released on March 27, 2012 through Farrar, Straus and Giroux and is set in the fictional town of Hemlock Grove, Pennsylvania.
 A graphic novel tie-in and a television series based on the events in the book have been produced.

 Critical reception for the book was mixed, with The New York Times giving an ambivalent review.

 Synopsis

 The book is set in the town of Hemlock Grove, Pennsylvania.
 The town is a mixture of extreme wealth and poverty, as the closing of the town's steel mill (owned by the Godfrey family) many years earlier cost a lot of people their jobs.
 Now the town's main sources of employment are the Hemlock Acres Hospital and the Godfrey Institute for Biomedical Technologies.
-Run by the powerful Godfrey family, the institute is rumored to have several sinister experiments take place within.
+Run by the powerful Godfrey family, the institute is rumored to have several sinister experiments taking place within.
 The town's rumor mill turns even more twisted when a teenage girl is brutally killed during a full moon.
 Peter Rumancek, a 17-year-old Romanian gypsy boy who just moved to Hemlock Grove with his mother, is suspected of the crimes by some of the townsfolk and is also rumored to be a werewolf.
-While he secretly really is a werewolf, he isn't the actual killer and along with Roman, the heir to the Godfrey estate (who Peter realizes is an upir, though Roman does not know it himself), they set out to find the killer.
+While he secretly really is a werewolf, he is not the actual killer and along with Roman, the heir to the Godfrey estate (who Peter realizes is an upir, though Roman does not know it himself), they set out to find the killer.

 The two become unlikely friends, much to the chagrin of each boy's mother.
 As the two grow closer, Roman's mother Olivia resumes an affair with her late husband's brother, Dr. Norman Godfrey.
 At several points during the novel Norman tries to break away from Olivia but ultimately fails due to his desire for her, despite him remembering several warnings from his brother about how Olivia emotionally preys on people.
-While Roman has known about the affair all along (but doesn't discuss it with anyone), his monstrous-looking, yet highly intelligent and kind sister Shelley becomes aware of the affair later.
+While Roman has known about the affair all along (but does not discuss it with anyone), his monstrous-looking, yet highly intelligent and kind sister Shelley becomes aware of the affair later.
 She openly says so in one of the e-mails she exchanges with her uncle Norman (on a regular basis since he is her therapist).